 I’d like to thank Barilla for sponsoring today’s post.
 I was happy to work with them as it is a product we use regularly in our home.
 All opinions are mine alone.

-Barilla Pasta is a pasta we use often because it’s easy to find just what you need as they have a lot of variety: Gluten Free, Whole Grain, Protein Plus and many other options that fit all of the people that we end up having for dinner.
-(You can see all of their offerings for Pasta on their Product Page here!)
-The instructions on each box gives you the time to cook it so that its always al dente, always perfect.
+Barilla Pasta is a pasta we use often because it’s easy to find just what you need as they have a lot of variety: Gluten-Free, Whole Grain, Protein Plus and many other options that fit all of the people that we end up having for dinner.
+The instructions on each box gives you the time to cook it so that it’s always al dente, always perfect.

 Romesco sauce is a sauce that uses almonds, a slice of bread and a mix of peppers and tomatoes.
 It’s a thicker sauce, but works well in this recipe for both a flavor boost in the pasta balls and as a dipping sauce for the finished pasta balls.

 Tips for Making Elbow Pasta Balls with Romesco sauce:

 (I’ve included a step by step tutorial here for your review to act as a companion when making the recipe.)